Raksha Rao - The Roving Heart

 PADI vs SSI

-SSI(Scuba Schools International), on the other hand, is another diver training organization which is also well known in different corners of the world.
+SSI(Scuba Schools International), on the other hand, is another diver training organization that is also well-known in different corners of the world.
 While PADI is more popular in Asia, SSI, on the other hand, is quite famous in Australia.
-Both offer similar courses and usually they recognize the other credentials as well.
+Both offer similar courses and usually, they recognize the other credentials as well.

 Since I went on to become a PADI Open Water diver in the Maldives – this post would be detailing about getting certified with PADI.